nithinbekal/sicp/chapter-01/index.md

 ## Chapter 1: Buiding Abstractions With Procedures

-### Notes from lecture 1B

-**Substitution model**

-* Evaluate the operator to get procedure
-* Evaluate operand to get arguments
-* Apply procedure to args
-  - Copy body of procedure, substituting the args supplied for the formal params of the procedure.
-  - Evaluate the resulting new body

-To evaluate `if`:

-* Evaluate predicate first
-* if predicate yields true, evaluate conseuent
-* else evaluate alternative

-Iteration - all the state is in explicit variables so if the process were to be paused, we could continue evaluation using the state variables.

-Recursion - current state variables not enough to continue evaluation.

-**Fibonacci program**

-- time complexity: O(fib n)
-- space complexity: O(n)

-Space complexity is O(n) because the space used is the length of the longest path of the recursion tree.

-**Towers of Hanoi**

-Move n high tower from spike `from` to spike `to` with an extra spike `spare`.

-    (define (move n from to spare)
-      (cond (= n 0) 'done')
-            (else
-              (move (- n 1) from spare to)
-              (print-move from to)
-              (move (- n 1) spare to from)))

-    (move 3 1 3 2)

 #### Exercise 1.3

   Define a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.